10 Top Tips for Training for Your First Marathon

 Tip 7: Record Your Progress

-Document your journey, keeping a record of all your runs both the good and the bad right from the start.
-It’s great to look back and see how far you've come, especially when you're struggling with long training runs in horrendous weather next year.
+Document your journey, keeping a record of all your runs both the good and the bad.
+It’s great to look back and see how far you've come, especially when you're struggling with long training runs in horrendous weather.

 Post your progress on social media (Facebook, Instagram, Strava).
 This helps you friends know what you’re up to and can be a great boost to promoting your fundraising too.